tomcairns1/CaliCollisions/README.md

 From the bar chart we can see a steady increase in the number of drunk driving collisions before 2008, followed by a decrease in 2009.
 There was a slight increase in the number of drunk driving collisions following 2014 before dropping in 2020, likely due to the role of the pandemic.

 After running a two-sided t-test on the data, a significant difference in the number of drunk driving collisions between 2001 and 2010 and 2011 and 2019 was found.
 The p-value was found to be 0.006, less than the alpha value of 0.05.
-This indicates that the number of drunk driving collisions decreased after 2010, which correlates to when the ride-sharing app, Uber, was founded and popularized in California.
+This indicates that the number of drunk driving collisions decreased after 2010, which is around when the ride-sharing app, Uber, was founded and popularized in California.
+It is unlikely that this result is found by random chance.

 ## Discussion: